awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-data.md

 For a full list of `CollectionConfig` parameters, see [ Debugger CollectionConfig](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md#configuring-collection-using-sagemaker-python-sdk)\.

-## Visualize Tensors Using Amazon SageMaker Debugger TensorBoard Summaries, Distributions, and Histograms<a name="debugger-enable-tensorboard-summaries"></a>
+## Use Amazon SageMaker Debugger to Save TensorBoard Summaries and Histograms<a name="debugger-enable-tensorboard-summaries"></a>

 Amazon SageMaker Debugger can automatically generate TensorBoard scalar summaries, distributions, and histograms for saved tensors\.
 You enable this by passing a `TensorBoardOutputConfig` object when you create an `estimator`, as shown in the following example\.
 You can also choose to disable or enable histograms for individual collections\.
 By default, the `save_histogram` flag for a collection is set to `True`\.
 Debugger adds scalar summaries to TensorBoard for all `ScalarCollections` and scalars saved through `hook.save_scalar`\.
 For more information about scalar collections and the `save_scalar` method, see the [Debugger Hook API](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md)\.